Newsletter

 8 am Holy Communion

-10 am Parish Communion (
+10 am Community Communion (no Junior Church)

-Monday 10th Nov
+Monday 17th Nov

 8:30 am Morning Prayer